God Loves You. NO EXceptions.®

 Bible verses that have been used to condemn LGBTQ people

 When seeking to understand any Bible verse, it is important to know the context of the verse, as well as how the verse has been translated from the original language.
 The following are points to consider when thinking about the verses that have been used to justify prohibitions on same-sex marriage and full participation in church community for LGBTQ people.
+Nowhere in the Bible, taken in its original language and context, is there a prohibition against loving, consensual same-sex relationships, nor against people living as their authentic genders.

 Genesis 19:1-13 The Sodom & Gomorrah story is preceded by examples of Abraham and Lot being very welcoming to strangers.
 The lack of hospitality and the desire to do violence to the visitors were considered grave transgressions, regardless of the gender of the visitors.
 The reference in Jude 1:7 to “strange flesh” likely refers to the fact that the angels they wanted to assault were not human.
 “Now this was the sin of your sister Sodom: She and her daughters were arrogant, overfed and unconcerned; they did not help the poor and needy.”
 (Ezekiel 16:49)